dotlang/language/Enhancements.md

 and for expose, we can simplify the syntax. e.g.:
 `struct { MyClass M; int x := this.M.x; } auto f := this.M.f;`
+we don't want to be another D language.
+This should be simple. even at cost of not having some features. so let's remove include.

 Y - Using type with import to do aliasing.